ros2/design/articles/140_topic_and_service_name_mapping.md

 The length of the DDS topic must not exceed 256 characters.
 Therefore the length of a ROS Topic, including the namespace hierarchy, the base name of the topic and any ros specific prefixes must not exceed 256 characters since this is mapped directly as DDS topic.

+#### Considerations for RTI Connext

+While testing our implementation with Connext, we encountered some additional limitations when it comes to the topic length.
-The length of service name has tighter limits than the length of the ROS Topics.
+That is, for example the length of a service name has tighter limits than the length of the ROS Topics.
-In underlying RMW-DDS implementation, because the way in which services are implemented vary for different DDS vendors, and hence imposes the limit on actual service names that can be used.
-For example, in RTI connext, the service names are suffixed with the GUID value of the DDS participant, and a content filtered topic(max length 256 characters) is created which is mapped from the suffixed service name.
+The RTI Connext implementation for service names are suffixed with the GUID value of the DDS participant for the service response topic.
+Additionally, a content filtered topic (max length 256 characters) is created which is mapped from the suffixed service name.
-Therefore with rmw_connext implementation, service name cannot be greater than 185 characters including namespace hierarchy and any ros specific prefixes.
+Therefore when linking against `rmw_connext_c` or `rmw_connext_cpp`, service names cannot be longer than 185 characters including the namespace hierarchy and any ros specific prefixes.

 ### Communicating with Non-ROS Topics